ENCCS/julia-for-hpc/content/parallelization.rst

 array and each worker has read-only access to the portions of the array held by other workers.

-Currently, using ``DArrays`` requires significant book-keeping of array indices and we will not go into it here.
+Currently, distributed arrays do not have much functionality and they requires significant book-keeping of array indices.

 MPI